 Configure the Software Library

-Please follow HOWTO62737 to configure the Software Library.
+Please follow "Configuring the Software Library" to configure the Software Library.
 If there are validation issues note that the Software Library folder needs to be a shared folder with both NTFS and share permissions given to the Application Identity (or Distribution Point Credential if used).